-Whether your dad is tech savvy or not, he can definitely use Alexa Dot to ask questions, listen to the news, or check the weather.
+Whether your dad is tech savvy or not, he can definitely use Alexa Dot or Show to ask questions, listen to the news, or check the weather.
 If he IS tech savvy, he can work on making his house smarter so he can control lights, thermostat, and more with it.

 Video doorbells are a great upgrade for safety and security.
 Once they are set up, they are easy to use for anyone with a smartphone.
 We personally have a Ring doorbell, but other great options exist.
 It’s a pricier gift, but if you have siblings to contribute to the gift, its a good group gift (if you can splurge for the Pro version, I’d recommend that one for better features and video quality).
 Costco often offers a good deal on these if you are a member, so that’s worth checking out.